 What Does Not Work in Adolescent Sexual and Reproductive Health: A Review of Evidence on Interventions Commonly Accepted as Best Practices

-This article describes the evidence for the efficacy of a number of common intervention strategies for engaging adolescents in sexual and reproductive health (SRH) programming, focusing particularly on calling attention to what approaches have not been shown to be successful.
-In particular, the evidence suggests that youth centers, peer education approaches, and one-off public meetings have largely been ineffective in facilitating access to SRH services.
+This article describes the evidence for the efficacy of a number of common intervention strategies for engaging adolescents in reproductive health (RH) programming, focusing particularly on calling attention to what approaches have not been shown to be successful.
+In particular, the evidence suggests that youth centers, peer education approaches, and one-off public meetings have largely been ineffective in facilitating access to RH services.
 Other approaches, such as comprehensive sexuality education and youth-friendly services, have mixed evidence and require considerable implementation requirements to be effective (2015).

 This tool, published in 2010, provides recommendations on evidence-based youth peer education practices and a framework for quality assurance.
 The document features cross-cutting issues relevant to all areas of a peer education program and gives specific tips for the different phases of implementing a program, including planning, recruitment and retention of peer educators, supervision and management, and monitoring and evaluation.
 It also includes explanations of the available evidence on what works in peer education and real-world examples of how the guidelines are used in successful programs.
 The document is focused on peer education to improve reproductive health, but it can be applied more broadly to youth peer education programs generally (2010).